 Are you in charge of making Product decisions at work?
-Are you hundred percent confident or even like really confident that decisions you’re making are really good, you’re doing a great job?
+Are you one hundred percent confident that decisions you’re making are really good?
+That you’re doing a great job?

-Well, if you are you can leave this article.
-This isn’t for you.
+Well, if you are, you can stop reading.
+This article is not for you.

 How to figure out what hazardous ideas you have in your head about your product?

-There are many theorists and not enough practitioners, it’s rotting this industry from the inside out.
+There are many theorists but not enough practitioners and it’s rotting this industry from the inside out.

-First, let’s take a brief review od something’s called Congruence bias.
+First, let’s take a brief review of something called Congruence bias.

-It’s a type of cognitive bias when we create false dichotomies of choices and then think we have answered a question when we have really just choose between a limited set of options.
+It’s a type of cognitive bias in which we create false dichotomies of choices and then think we have answered a question.
+In reality, we’ve made a choice between a limited set of options.

-In reality, there are hundreds of different ways that you can go but we become blinded by our myopic view of an answer.
-You create a false choice of what is there versus what you want to see happen.
+Even though there are hundreds of different ways that you can go with we become blinded by our myopic view of an answer.
+We create a false choice of what is there versus what we want to see happen.

-We get stuck on the things we want to see win and as such we get trapped in this bias on an almost hourly basis.
+We get stuck with the things we want to see win and, as such, we get trapped in this bias on an almost hourly basis.

 Product Management Is All About

 Helping your team to ship the right product for your users!
-How to be sure that you’ve made it?
+How to be sure that you’ve done it?

 Well, It’s a little bit hard.
-Every step of the way, you should be challenging Your current mindset, challenging Your assumptions, recognizing what Your assumptions are and testing them!
+Every step of the way, you should be challenging your current mindset, challenging your assumptions, recognizing what your assumptions are and test them!

 Learning whether or not you are wrong As Early As Possible!